-Gentlemen (and gentlewomen, plus everything else in between), let’s raise a glass and say a collective “Halleluiah” for the spectacular election result orchestrated by Captain Boris.
+Gentlemen (and gentlewomen, plus everything else in between), let’s raise a glass and say a collective “Hallelujah” for the spectacular election result orchestrated by Captain Boris.

 Today will go down in history as a political earthquake.
 The Boris victory (with grateful thanks to Dominic Cummings) is a seismic event that should ensure there will be a moderate, caring, stable, Tory government for not just one, but possibly two electoral terms.

-All the slippery anti-Brexit manoeuvres, vicious Marxism and playground shenanigans that turned our august, thousand-year old parliament into a goat rodeo are well and truly behind us.
+All the slippery anti-Brexit manoeuvres, vicious Marxism and playground shenanigans that turned our august, thousand-year-old parliament into a goat rodeo are well and truly behind us.
 Unusually for a politician, Boris took the bold move of actually listening to the British electorate.
-Fortune favoured the brave and he has now gained his place in the pantheon of the great.
+Fortune favours the brave and he has now gained his place in the pantheon of the great.

 An unassailable mandate